himmat26/90DaysOfDevOps/2026/day-04/linux-practice.md

  - Inspected a service (nginx)
  - Validated the logs for nginx
  - SSH handson
- - SCP handon - download day 04 output from EC2 to local
+ - SCP handson - download day 04 output from EC2 to local